-- Even if one database fails the system continues to run with other databases present in different locations.
+- Even if one database fails, the system continues to run with other databases present in different locations.

 - Its response time is much faster than any other database model.

-- The systems or servers may present at the different or same location.
+- The systems or servers may present at different or the same location.

 - The cost of the database increases if systems present at different locations